TS Galaxy F.C.: History

 On Saturday 18 May 2019, TS Galaxy won its first trophy, the Nedbank Cup, after beating Kaizer Chiefs 1-0 through a Zakhele Lepasa penalty scored in the second minute of second-half injury time.
 By doing so, the club became the first team in South African football to win the Nedbank Cup while campaigning in National First Division.

 Stars competed in the 2019–20 CAF Confederation Cup, where they were eliminated by Enyimba of Nigeria in the play-off round.

 In September 2020, the club purchased the Premiership status of Highlands Park, and appeared in the 2020–21 South African Premiership season, finishing ninth.

 In June 2024, after finishing a record sixth in the 2023–24 Premiership, the club was handed a three window ban on registering new players by FIFA for unpaid fees to their ex-striker, Bernard Yao Kouassi.

+Adnan Beganovic took over as coach in November 2024.
+In April 2026, a few days before Galaxy faced Durban City in the 2025–26 Nedbank Cup final, Beganovic was dismissed.
+Galaxy had gone 11 league games without victory.

 African competitions

 TS Galaxy played in the 2019–20 CAF Confederation Cup after winning the Nedbank Cup the previous season.

 They defeated Saint Louis Suns United and CNaPS Sport before being defeated by Nigeria's Enyimba in the play-off round.